facebookresearch/dora/README.md

 ### PyTorch Lightning support

+**Deprecated:** Due to a lack of internal use for PL, this only works with fairly old versions of PL.
+We are not planning on updating the support for PL.

 Dora supports PyTorch Lightning (PL) out of the box.
 Dora will automatically capture logged metrics (make sure to use `per_epoch=True`), and handles distribution (you should not pass `gpus=...` or `num_nodes=...` to PL).